vanhoefm/fragattacks/research/README.md

 Most attack tests work by sending ICMP ping requests in special manners, and seeing wether we receive an ICMP ping response.
-In case the device being tested does not support ICMP pings you can instead using ARP requests by adding the `--arp` parameter to all tests. **TODO: Explain in detial for which** **tests this parameter has an effect.**.
+In case the device being tested does not support ICMP pings you can instead use ARP requests by adding the `--arp` parameter to all tests. **TODO: Explain in detial for which** **tests this parameter has an effect.**.

 **TODO: When acting as a client we can also inject DHCP requests intead.**